DytAC-study/CST8916-final/README.md

   - The endpoints and message routing are left as default.

-  - Create three sensors to simulate the sensors located in three parts of the Rideau River, record their primary connection string:
+  - Create three sensors to simulate the sensors located in three parts of the Rideau River, and record their primary connection string:

     ```txt
     # sensor1